-STANDARDIZED TESTING
+STANDARDIZED TESTING/KAPLAN

-Comprehensive Assessment and Review Program: This is a combination of e-books and online NCLEX-RN style tests and videos designed to help prepare students for the NCLEX-RN exam.
+Comprehensive Assessment and Review Program: This is a combination of e-books, on-line NCLEX-RN style tests, content outlines, webinars, case studies, and videos designed to help prepare students for the NCLEX-RN exam.
 This program helps with test taking skills and content mastery and is used throughout the nursing program and following graduation.
-Each semester students receive access to e-books, NCLEX-RN style tests, videos, and other resources related to the content learned in class.
+Each semester students receive access resources related to the content learned in class.
 Each course will require students to complete specific standardized tests, which are included in the course grade.
 In addition, an NCLEX-RN review course, study plan, and testing resources are offered upon graduation.
 This resource is included in the student fees.
-See course syllabi.